 To produce a single page application, you are going to need:

-Your development team can either use pure JS or try its most popular frameworks like Angular, React or Vue.
+Your development team can either use pure JS, combine it with React JS development, or try other JS frameworks like Angular.js or Vue.
 Every single page application framework has its own specifics, pros, and cons, and we discuss them deeply in one of our studies.

 - Back-end technologies